getify/foi-lang/formalization-work/Foi-Specification.md

 **Abstract execution:**

 1. Evaluate the test expression in the current environment.
+The test is evaluated **exactly once** per arrival at the clause; a test containing a perform site (§6.2) produces exactly one perform per arrival.
 2. The test must produce a boolean value (`true` or `false`).
 Non-boolean values are ill-typed per §1.2; the language provides no implicit coercion to boolean at this position.
+This is a **compile-time** obligation discharged under §9: a test whose static type is not the boolean type is rejected at compile time.
+No runtime coercion and no runtime type-failure path exists at this position, consistent with §6.1.1.
 3. Apply the polarity:
     1. If polarity is `?`, the clause **matches** when the test is `true`.
     2. If polarity is `!`, the clause **matches** when the test is `false`.